blink616/ShARe/README.md

 ShARe allows the user to draw in Augmented Reality and share it with you friends.
 The way the app works is as follows:

-Draw to your hearts content
-Tap on the upload button
-Your friend will see your drawing on the explore tab The location of the drawing will be pinned on maps
-The explore tab shows the drawings with in the 25 meters range of the user When the user clicks on a particular tab the drawing is deployed as it was being drawn automatically.
+Feel free to unleash your creativity by drawing to your heart's content.
+After completing your masterpiece, simply tap the upload button.
+Your drawings will be showcased to friends and other users in the Explore tab.
+Each drawing is geotagged on maps, allowing others to pinpoint its location.

+In the Explore tab, you'll find drawings within a 25-meter radius of your current location.
+Clicking on a specific drawing deploys it as if it were being drawn before your eyes, providing an immersive experience of artistic expression.

 # Main Drawing module
 ![Draw](https://user-images.githubusercontent.com/51245088/172380138-126904b0-57b0-4620-bce0-d95e9d4e62f6.jpg)